realA10001986/VSR/README.md

 The SD card, apart from being required for [installing](#audio-data-installation) of the built-in audio data, can be used for substituting built-in sound effects and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).

 Note that the SD card must be inserted before powering up the device.
-It is not recognized if inserted while the VSR are running.
+It is not recognized if inserted while the VSR is running.
 Furthermore, do not remove the SD card while the device is powered.

 ### Sound substitution